-The crucial next steps, especially in Uttar Kannada district, are to run additional awareness workshops and to continue to support tribal groups by providing them with the knowledge they need to make claims on community forest rights.
+The crucial next steps are to run additional awareness workshops and to continue to support tribal groups by providing them with the knowledge they need to make claims on community forest rights.
 Another crucial stage is to identify local community leaders in areas where there is a leadership vacuum.
-Handholding is required in Mysore District, as well as providing information to local NGOs that have been assisting tribal groups in Mysore in filing claims and maintaining pressure on the administration to process their claims and acknowledge their rights.
+Strategising among community organisations is required in Mysore District, as well as providing information to local NGOs that have been assisting tribal groups in Mysore in filing claims and maintaining pressure on the administration to process their claims and acknowledge their rights.